VOTER REGISTRATION & ELECTION INFORMATION

-New!
-Voters can return their Vote-By-Mail ballot to the OFFICIAL ELECTION DROP BOX located at the Mendham Borough Police Station, 3 Cold Hill Road South, available 24/7 until Election Day.
-(The ballot must be in the sealed envelope provided and the voter certification must be attached.)
+Mendham Borough voters can chose to return their Vote-By-Mail ballot to the BALLOT DROP BOX located at the Mendham Borough Police Station, 3 Cold Hill Road South, available 24/7 until Election Day.

-New!
-Voters may also return their ballot to the Garabrant Center, the local polling place in Mendham Borough, between the polling hours of 6AM and 8PM on Election Day.
-(The ballot must be in the sealed envelope provided and the voter certification must be attached.)
+Voters may also chose to return their ballot to the Garabrant Center, the local polling place in Mendham Borough, between the polling hours of 6AM and 8PM on Election Day.
+Voters returning thier ballot to the polling location will be required to sign the poll book.

 Limited in-person voting options will be available at the Garabrant Center.
 Voters will use a provisional paper ballot to vote.
 Voters with disabilities may vote on an ADA-accessible voting machine.

 For more information visit the New Jersey Votes-2020 NJ Voter Information Portal website Vote.NJ.Gov.